noclocks/NoClocksVault/04-RESOURCES/Guides/Guide - Google Cloud Authentication and Authorization.md

 > [!SOURCE] Sources:
 > - *[Learn about authentication and authorization  |  Google Workspace  |  Google for Developers](https://developers.google.com/workspace/guides/auth-overview)*

-[[Authentication and authorization]] are mechanisms used to verify identity and access to resources, respectively.
+[[Authentication vs. Authorization|Authentication and Authorization]] are mechanisms used to verify [[identity and access]] to resources, respectively.
 This document identifies key terms that you should know before implementing authentication and authorization in your app.

 _Authentication_ identifies _who_ is making the request. _Authorization_ identifies _what_ resources the requestor can access and what level of access that they have.
 Authentication is a prerequisite for authorization.
 You can't determine what resources to access without first establishing the identity of the requestor.
 For a more detailed definition, see the [Important terminology section](https://developers.google.com/workspace/guides/auth-overview#important_terminology).